cbeiraod/ETROC-DAQ2/README.rst

 You may also use ``black --check -v .`` to get a list of which changes would be made, without actually making them.
 More information on black can be found `here <https://pypi.org/project/black/>`_.

+We are using flake8 to check the code for style and syntax errors (i.e. a linter tool).
+The flake8-pyproject enables flake8 to read configuration from the pyproject.toml file, and pulls flake8 as a dependency.
+This is why flake8 is not explicitly installed.
+To run flake8 standalone, use: ``flake8`` in the root directory.
+More information on flake8 can be found `here <https://flake8.pycqa.org/en/latest/index.html#quickstart>`_.
+A list of all options and configuration for the toml file can be found `here <https://flake8.pycqa.org/en/latest/user/options.html>`_.

 The build tool is used to package the code for publishing on PyPI.
 Build the release with: ``python -m build``